Gabo-araya/sgsi_ext/docs/ansible-deployment.md

 It's probably the built-in conf that is working, but our app conf is not active.

-Check if `dcl nginx` contains: "Important file(s) for 'app.conf' are missing or empty, disabling...", which means that certificate or dhparams files were not found.
-In this case, check `SERVER_DOMAIN` in `docker/nginx.env`, and the paths for `ssl_certificate` in `app.conf.template`.
+Check if `dcl nginx` contains: "Important file(s) for 'server.conf' are missing or empty, disabling...", which means that certificate or dhparams files were not found.
+In this case, check `SERVER_DOMAIN` in `docker/nginx.env`, and the paths for `ssl_certificate` in `server.conf.template`.

 As a sanity check, you can confirm that the domain name is present in the configuration printed by nginx:
 ```